An online fax system acts as a virtual fax machine that can be accessed through the internet.

 Most online fax services can be set up by signing up with a chosen provider.
 Either a toll-free, vanity, or local phone number can be selected.

-Once the service is established, an existing phone number can be ported over to the service.
+An existing phone number can be ported over to the service once it is established.

-For enterprise level systems (larger organizations), an online service can be used, or a self-hosted system can be configured.
+Larger enterprise level systems, can use an online service or a self-hosted system.

 How an online fax service works